Annapurna Base Camp-9Days

 What does the guide do, and how many guides are there for each trekker?

 The guide is in charge of finding your way, keeping an eye on your health, making sure you have a place to stay and food to eat, teaching you about the culture and environment, and fixing problems.
-One guide for every four to six hikers is the usual ratio.
-An extra guide is supplied for bigger groups.

 Usually, porters are hired to carry the major duffel packs (one porter for every two hikers).
 It's common to tip, and it's a big portion of their revenue.